Daniel Tal, ASLA / Daniel Tal

 Are clients driving the use of these new technologies or landscape architects?
 Where is the demand for these new technologies coming from?

-Something like Revit – Revit allows for the quantification of materials, space, volume and energy use – can help an energy modeler understand the levels of impact a building or structure might have on a landscape.
-And we’re seeing, and pushing new technologies, where we measure flows and water for sustainability.
+Something like Revit and other BIM applications help an energy modeler understand the levels of impact a building or structure might have on a landscape.
+And we’re seeing and pushing new technologies which measure flows and water for sustainability.

-Google SketchUp and other technologies enabled you to design at large scale.
+SketchUp and other technologies enabled you to design at large scale.
 What is the relationship between these new technologies and various design philosophies?
 Are technologists drawn to certain design and urban planning philosophies?

 What are some basic practical steps every landscape architect can take to better incorporate technology into their design and implementation process?